Nelleke20/service.housescraper/README.md

 I ran this on my Pi with a cronjob every minute

 ##### Tech and Tools
-Raspberry Pi, cronjobs, sh files, webscraping (beautifulsoup and selenium), configfacace
+Raspberry Pi, cronjobs, sh files, webscraping (BeautifulSoup and Selenium), configparser, Telegram, black, flake8

 ##### Getting started